messeyandiomo/downloadaccelerator-firefox/README.md

 # downloadaccelerator-firefox
-A free tool to easily launch zeb files downloads
+A free tool to easily launch web files downloads

 Adds "Download Accelerator" context menu item for links, adds a download panel, and helps to intercept downloads.
 This add-on works only when "downloadaccelerator" application is installed.